Advanced linear algebra

 IV - Finally, for ending in beauty, we discuss what matrices can do when operating together, in groups.
-Nothing or almost can resist to these frightening formations, and we discuss here the reflection groups, playing the role of Army, the Lie groups, playing the role of Navy, the tricky physics groups, also known as Navy Seals, and the thick squadrons known as random matrices, playing the role of the Air Force, I guess.
+Nothing or almost can resist to these frightening formations, and we first discuss the finite groups, with emphasis on the reflection groups, and then the compact Lie groups and their representations, with a look into spin matrices and related quantum physics topics too.
+We end with an introduction to the random matrices.

-In the hope that you will like this book, which comes as a continuation of my basic linear algebra book \cite{ba1}.
+In the hope that you will find this book useful.
+As a complement to it, for more applications to classical analysis you have my calculus book \cite{ba1}, for more about groups, of all types, you have my group theory book \cite{ba2}, and for more about what happens to linear algebra in infinite dimensions you have my operator algebra book \cite{ba3}.

 Many thanks go to my students, and especially the undergraduate ones, that I often take into $SU_2$ and $SO_3$, no matter what the course is about, and who invariably like this stuff.
 Thanks as well to my colleagues, for countless coffee room discussions about linear algebra, and for some joint research on linear algebra too.
 Finally, many thanks go to my cats, for their teachings on both linearity and non-linearity.